Become Wealthy without a High Income

 - If you really must pick and choose individual stocks, limit your exposure to 10% of your total portfolio.

-The author is one of the most frugal person I’ve know of.
+The author is very frugal.
 He house-sits for vacationers so he could live in their homes for free.
 He never turns on the heat in the winter and walks around the house wearing layers of clothing.
-He even catches his own food sometimes.
+And he even catches his own food sometimes.

 Random Useless Fact: